dfmoralesb/MPE_tutorials/tutorials/NGS.md

 		fastqc *dedup.fastq.gz -t 4
 		multiqc --filename multiqc_report_dedup .

-* Copy the report of the deduplicated read so we can comprate with the raw one
+* Copy the report of the deduplicated read so we can compare it with the raw one

-#### THE FOLLOWING LINE NEEDS TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
-JUST OPEN A NEW TERMINAL WINDOW
+#### THIS NEEDS TO BE TYPED IN A WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+JUST OPEN A NEW TERMINAL WINDOW.

 	scp -P 22110 USERNAME@10.153.134.10:/data_tmp/$USERNAME/data/01_dedup/multiqc_report_dedup.html .

 * Open the `html` file in your internet browser<p align="center"><img src="images/multiqc_dedup.png" alt="multiqcdedup" width="900"></p>

-* To see the report `multiqc_report_all_samples_dedup.html` for all 30 samples go to
+* To see the report `multiqc_report_all_samples_dedup.html` for all 30 samples, go to

 		cd /data_tmp/$USERNAME/output/all_samples_reports

-#### THE FOLLOWING LINE NEEDS TO BE TYPE IN WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
-JUST OPEN A NEW TERMINAL WINDOW
+#### THIS NEEDS TO BE TYPED IN A WINDOW IN YOUR LOCAL COMPUTER, NOT WHILE YOU ARE CONNECTED TO THE WORKSTATION.
+JUST OPEN A NEW TERMINAL WINDOW.

 	scp -P 22110 USERNAME@10.153.134.10:/data_tmp/$USERNAME/output/all_samples_reports/multiqc_report_all_samples_dedup.html ~/Desktop